Converting and Importing Other CAD Format Files

 CAD geometries are attached to objects just as the CHAM-supplied geometries are.
 They can be attached to new objects, or to existing objects.
 The CAD file(s) to be imported can be anywhere on the file system.

-To start the import process, create a new object, or double-click on an existing object.
-On the object dialog box, click on to the 'Shape' page.
-This will bring up a dialog box, which allows the type of file to be imported to be selected:
+Any of these actions will bring up a dialog box, which allows the type of file to be imported to be selected:

 Click on 'CAD file', and a file browser will appear, with which the file to be imported can be selected: